-UPDATE! *HB0205 – Public Schools – Provision of Menstrual Hygiene Products – Requirement – In the House – Third Reading Passed (93-43) SUPPORT *SB0427 – In the Senate – Favorable with Amendments SUPPORT
+UPDATES! *HB0205 – Public Schools – Provision of Menstrual Hygiene Products – Requirement – In the House – Third Reading Passed (93-43) In the Senate – Third Reading Passed with Amendments (47-0) *SB0427 – In the Senate – Third Reading Passed (47-0) Voted favorable with amendments to match the house version by the House Ways & Means Committee 4/9/2021.

 The Menstrual Equity Alliance for Maryland Students (MEAMS) is comprised of allied groups and individuals dedicated to students having free and easy access to menstrual hygiene products on campus.
 During the 2021 Maryland General Assembly, MEAMS will be advocating for the passage of HB0205/SB0427 which calls for school districts to develop policies to roll out initiatives to provide free menstrual hygiene products in dedicated dispensers in school restrooms over the next 5 years.
 You can read the bill here and our fact sheet here.